 Furthermore, both diseases are associated with poor blood circulation in the body especially the limbs and insulin resistance in diabetes plays a big part in the potential development of gout.
 Remember that in some advanced cases of diabetes, gangrene occurs in the foot making amputation necessary.

 Sadly, both diseases can also kill you and lead you to a poorer quality of life.
 But it’s the poor circulation, the most likely reason why the risk of gout is relatively high in people with diabetes.
-Poor blood circulation means you have higher uric acid levels, making the kidneys slow and inefficient in releasing it out to your urine.
-In addition, your blood is overly acidic and your pH levels are off balance.
+Poor blood circulation means you may experience higher uric acid levels, making the kidneys work slowly and inefficiently in releasing it out to your urine.
+In addition, your blood may be overly acidic and your pH levels are off balance.